Transitional arrangements for revised Plant Community Types in eastern NSW coastal and tableland bioregions

 On 1 February 2023, the BAM-Calculator was updated to include Version 1.2 benchmarks.

-To be eligible to apply transitional arrangements to a BAM-C case, the case must:
+In summary, to be eligible to apply transitional arrangements to a BAM-C case, the case must:

 - modify all benchmarks in the entire proposal to Version 1.1 benchmarks

-- finalise the BAM-C assessment prior to 2 August 2023 and submit
+- finalise the BAM-C assessment prior to 2 August 2023

 - submit the certified Biodiversity Assessment Report (BAR) prior to 16 August 2023